-- At least two months prior to commencing drawdown activities, the Renewal Corporation will monitor groundwater levels at the Sportsman's Park well. - Monthly water quality samples will be collected at the Sportsman's Park well for the following parameters: pH, conductivity, major anions and cations (these will be specified following conversations with Klamath County).
+- At least two months prior to commencing drawdown activities, the Renewal Corporation will monitor groundwater levels at the Sportsman's Park well. - Monthly water quality samples will be collected at the Sportsman's Park well for the following parameters: pH, conductivity, major anions and cations.